DanielVip3/HearMyVoiceBot/README.md

 #
 Also, remember that recordings shouldn't be considered as warranties for confirming someone's identity, neither as warranties of truth or anything.\
 **They purely are recordings, that anyone can fake changing their microphone, changing their voice in Discord.
 Nothing more, nothing less.**

+# To-do
+- After finishing the bot, make a command v!setupserver, where a permanent voice channel is created and stored in the database.
+When someone joins that channel, the bot records its voice, and when he leaves, the voice message is sent in a text channel stored in the database.
+- After finishing the bot, add permissions for admins to stop voice message recording and to create voice channels where you can't use recording messages.
+- After finishing the bot, add permissions for admins to disable v!voicemessage, or v!record and v!stop commands.